-DUOPA enteral suspension is indicated for the treatment of motor fluctuations in patients with advanced Parkinson’s disease.
+DUOPA (carbidopa and levodopa) enteral suspension is indicated for the treatment of motor fluctuations in patients with advanced Parkinson’s disease.

-Because DUOPA is administered using a PEG-J or naso-jejunal tube, gastrointestinal complications can occur, including bezoar; ileus; implant site erosion/ulcer; intestinal hemorrhage, ischemia, obstruction, or perforation; intussusception; pancreatitis; peritonitis; pneumoperitoneum; and wound infection, any of which may require surgery or be fatal.
+Because DUOPA is administered using a PEG-J or naso-jejunal tube, gastrointestinal complications can occur, including abscess; bezoar; ileus; implant site erosion/ulcer; intestinal hemorrhage, ischemia, obstruction, or perforation; intussusception; pancreatitis; peritonitis; pneumonia (including aspiration pneumonia); pneumoperitoneum; post-operative wound infection; and sepsis, any of which may require surgery or be fatal.
 Instruct patients to immediately report abdominal pain, prolonged constipation, nausea, vomiting, fever, or melanotic stool.

 Monitor patients for orthostatic hypotension, especially after starting DUOPA or increasing the dose.

 There is an increased risk for hallucinations, psychosis, and confusion in patients taking DUOPA.
 Hallucinations associated with levodopa may present shortly after the initiation of therapy and may be responsive to dose reduction of levodopa.
 Patients with a major psychotic disorder should not be treated with DUOPA.